 This is a guest post from Roger Dutta

-Fortunately, the travel industry is now increasingly accommodating to humanity’s best friend and other pets.
-Some RV parks in the USA now provide pet-friendly spaces all year round – so you don’t have a credible excuse for leaving your pup behind as you embark on your road trip.
+Oregon is also home to many pet-friendly RV parks.
+If you’re RVing with your pet, many parks now provide pet-friendly spaces all year round – so there’s no excuse for leaving your pup behind as you embark on your road trip.

 The next time you get on the road, bring along your four-legged buddy and take on these seven cool dog-friendly experiences in Oregon.